SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

          * Can use any weapons except minion
          * Might gain bonus damage for hitting from behind
          * The stealth attack would deal more damage the closer you are to the target
+         * Has a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)

    1. Ninja
          * Throwing-focused class